Yukisando/yfc.github.io/POSTING_GUIDE.md

 You'll see a template called "📝 New Post" - click "Get started"

 ### 3. Fill in the Form
+- **Title**: Replace "[POST] " with your post text (e.g., "[POST] Off to work!")
 - **Access Code**: `iloveyuki` (required - hidden immediately for security)
 - **Content**:
-  - Write your post text
   - **Drag and drop images directly into the Content box!**
   - GitHub automatically uploads them for you
-  - No need to copy/paste URLs anymore!
+  - You can leave the content field with just images, or add additional text if you want

 ### 4. Submit the Issue
 Click "Submit new issue"